The catalog describes all tracks available within a MOQ broadcast.

 The catalog is delivered as a MOQT track where:

-- First object: Base JSON blob with full catalog
+- First object: Base JSON blob with the full catalog

 Key Fields